MicoBlanc/Chipster/README.md

 ![chipster1](https://github.com/user-attachments/assets/7f7f09be-6e80-4d0e-81f5-fb395a92a0ff)

-Chipster is a composable and flexible multi-entry input component for React.
+Chipster is a flexible multi-entry input component for React.
 Perfect for managing tags, email addresses, or any list-based input scenario with built-in validation and suggestions support.

 ## Installation